nirsharon/GIM-subdivision-schemes/README.md

 # GIM-subdivision-schemes
-Create a simulations of GIM schemes in Matlab
+Create simulations of GIM schemes in Matlab
+There are three main classes of data: SPD, SE, SO.
+Two algorithm: 4pt-scheme and cubic B-spline.